Although a lusciously shot melodrama, Where the Seagull Flies unfortunately plays out its story of love and loss by the book.

 While the film falters in its storytelling, it does feature some luscious visuals and a committed performance from Chen Chen.
 She towers over everyone else, capturing not only Yuchang’s emotionally-charged ferocity, but also her sensitivity and heartfelt longing.
 Alas, these two quality aspects of Where the Seagull Flies aren’t enough to elevate a screenplay that relies more on cliche than genuine human emotions, most notably the idea that if two people hate each other, it means they’re actually in love.
 Plot points such as this feel played out, and, once the credits roll on Where the Seagull Flies, one is left feeling cold, a side effect of a melodrama without much heart.

-Where the Seagull Flies will be available to watch online at this link from 18th-27th September as part of the Taiwan Film Festival Edinburgh.
+Where the Seagull Flies was screened from 18th-27th September as part of the Taiwan Film Festival Edinburgh.